 Off Sydney Heads, on a glorious summer day in February 2001, she hoisted all her 21 sails for the first time in nearly 80 years and is now fully operational.

 James Craig is berthed at Wharf 7 Pyrmont and is open to the public for guided tours from 10:00am to 4:00pm daily.

-James Craig sails most weekends, either on Saturday or Sunday (see What's On When for dates).
+James Craig sails most weekends, either on Saturday or Sunday (see Upcoming Events for dates).
 These cruises are open to the public and small groups.
 The vessel carries 80 passengers at sea and 200 in the harbour.
-Bookings can be made through the Fleet's highly secure online shop, or by phoning the Fleet on 02 9298 3888.
+Bookings can be made online, or by phoning the Fleet on 02 9298 3888.

 She is also available for charter; either for a cruise on the open sea under sail, under power in Sydney Harbour or simply tied up alongside her berth.

 For general information about the Fleet contact firstname.lastname@example.org.
 To charter one of our vessels or to book an event please contact the Events Manager at email@example.com.
 To discuss these or other options please phone 02 9298 3888.